 Eventually all the original group of soldiers is killed, and Paul himself dies just before the end of the war.

-I think part of the success of this amazing story comes from its being an early successful attempt to force readers on both sides of the war to understand that, far from continuing the romantic formalities of battles in previous centuries, modern warfare (even 100 years ago and of course everything since) was anything but glorious and was filled much more with hideous arbitrary death and, among those who survived, personal inner damage, than with acts of honour and courage.
-There is also probably one of the earliest and best expositions of disorientation and (we would now say) PTSD among soldiers returning from the front.
+I think part of the success of this amazing story comes from its being an early successful attempt to force readers on both sides of the war to understand that modern warfare (even 100 years ago and of course everything since) is anything but glorious.
+This point of view represents an about-face from the kind of attitude that still existed at the end of the 19th century, in the minds of people like Winston Churchill.
+In the 20th century, death in increasingly mechanized battle stopped (except among certain religious fanatics) being something romantic and sought-after and began to look hideous and arbitrary.
+Among those who survived, personal inner damage replaced ideas of exhibiting and being congratulated for acts of honour and courage.
+There is in this book also probably one of the earliest and best expositions of disorientation and (we would now say) PTSD among soldiers returning from the front.

 …a sense of strangeness will not leave me, I cannot feel at home amongst these things.
 There is my mother, there is my sister, there my case of butterflies, and there the mahogany piano – but I am not myself there.
 There is a distance, a veil between us.